 Before I get into writing busking stories, I thought it would be good to tell the story of how I got my Celtic harp, which was the harp I played for the majority of my busking.

 My sister and I learned to play the harp together when I was 16 and she was 14.
 The only way we could afford to buy a harp was by pooling our resources to pay back a generous family member who lent us the money to buy it.
-When I was 20 and needed to move out of my parent’s toxic household, I had to bring a harp, but I couldn’t take our harp from my sister, and I could not afford to buy one for myself.
-I had a sense that something would work out, because I was certain that moving away was the right decision for my wellbeing, and I could not move without a harp to take with me.
+When I was 20 and needed to move out of my parent’s house, I had to bring a harp, but I couldn’t take our harp from my sister, and I could not afford to buy one for myself.
+I had a sense that something would work out, because I was certain that moving away was the right decision for me, and I could not move without a harp to take with me.
 I had a strong feeling that if I put myself out there around harps, one would come to me.

 Soon after deciding I would move once I somehow got a harp, I got an email advertisement about a harp expo in Arlington, VA, which was only a three hour drive away from my hometown of Lynchburg.
 I felt a strong compulsion to go even though I was terrified of driving, especially into a city, which I had never done.
 I was also a brand new driver and had totaled my first car a month earlier, and had only just replaced it.
 The drive was harrowing, but thanks to a borrowed Garmin, I made it.